How to Decide to Join a Research Study

 Children give assent when they agree to take part in research.

-Children who are old enough to express that they want to be in a study sign an assent form or give verbal assent.
+Children who are old enough to express that they want to be in a study usually sign an assent form or give verbal assent.
 Most children age 7 or older can understand basic information about research studies.

 Banking or storing samples